nielsgl/dspy-profiles/docs/quickstart.md

 -   A Retrieval Model (`rm`)
 -   Global settings (e.g., `cache_dir`, `retries`)

-Profiles are stored in a central `profiles.toml` file located at `~/.dspy/profiles.toml`.
+Profiles are stored in a `profiles.toml` file. `dspy-profiles` locates this file with a clear, `git`-like precedence:

+1.  **Project-Specific File**: It searches for a `profiles.toml` in the current directory and its parent directories.
+2.  **Environment Variable**: You can set the `DSPY_PROFILES_PATH` environment variable to point to a specific configuration file.
+3.  **Global File**: If neither of the above is found, it falls back to the global default at `~/.dspy/profiles.toml`.

+By default, the `init` command will create or edit the global file.

 ### Profile Inheritance